microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDevice.md

 ```

 ## DESCRIPTION
-The `Get-EntraBetaDevice` cmdlet gets a device from Microsoft Entra ID.
+The `Get-EntraBetaDevice` cmdlet gets a device from Microsoft Entra ID.Specify the `ObjectId` parameter to get a specific device.

 ## EXAMPLES